Ridgeway (road): Origin

 Along ridge lines of hills, soil is often exposed and dry because of wind and natural drainage, and vegetation tends to be thinner.
 Where a beaten track evolves into a busier "road", constant passage by animals, sleds and wheeled vehicles suppresses regrowth of vegetation.
 With the help of rain (and soil creep), a shallow trail can be worn down into the topsoil and smoothed without any purposeful road-making work.
 The thin soil and rocky subsoil, combined with the natural drainage provided by the slopes on each side, also tended to keep such roads dry.

 In western Europe, where prehistoric roads have been extensively documented with the help of itineraries, traces on old maps and extant marks on the landscape, ridgeways are a typical feature of long-distance ancient routes through rugged, high-rainfall parts of Germany and across the island of Great Britain.
 These ancient trackways generally ran along the hilltops, only descending when necessary to cross valleys.

-As such, they are an opposite to modern-style roads, which tend to run along the valleys and only ascend when necessary to cross the hilltops.
+As such, they are opposite to modern-style roads, which tend to run along the valleys and only ascend when necessary to cross the hilltops.